rweigel/phys260/Magnetic_Flux/Magnetic_Flux.md

 where $\phi$ is the angle between the $\bfvec{B}$ and $\bfvec{A}$ vectors.

-Note that previously electric flux was covered.
-The same techniques that apply to computing electric flux apply to magnetic flux.See the Electric Flux activity for additional discussion.
+Note that previously, electric flux was covered.
+The same techniques that apply to computing electric flux apply to magnetic flux.
+See the Electric Flux activity for additional discussion.

 \ifsolutions
 \else